DataCanvasIO/expretau/README.md

 | `true`                     | object                | ObjectArray          |
 | `true`                     |                       | List                 |

-For JSON Schema of type `object`, the final type is decided as in the following table.
+For JSON Schema of type `object`, the final type is determined as in the following table.

 | Value of `additionalProperties` | Value of `properties` | Type Name            |
 | :------------------------------ | :-------------------- | :------------------- |